samkenxstream/saltpack/specs/saltpack_encryption_v1.md

 Charlie, Bob should not be able to rewrite the message and pass it to Charlie without Charlie detecting the attack.

-The message is chunked into 1MB chunks.
-A sequential nonce used for the encryption and MAC's ensures that the 1MB chunks cannot be reordered.
+The message is chunked into 1MiB (= 2^20 bytes) chunks.
+A sequential nonce used for the encryption and MAC's ensures that the 1MiB chunks cannot be reordered.
 The end of the message is marked with an empty chunk — encrypted and MAC'ed the same way — to prevent truncation attacks.

 Though the scheme is designed with the intent of having multiple per-device keys for each recipient, the implementation treats all recipient keys